neutron-org/neutron-docs/docs/tutorials/first_contract.md

 WasmKit is a development framework specifically designed for building CosmWasm contracts.
 The primary goal of the project is to simplify, streamline, and enhance the process of developing CosmWasm contracts.

+## WasmKit's approach to abstraction

+WasmKit's approach separates the running instances (networks, contracts, accounts) from the core logic (deploy steps, testing logic) to make contract interation possible with any CosmWasm enabled chain with any account with just a slight change in `wasmkit.config.js` if need be.

+WasmKit configuration file `wasmkit.config.js` maps blockchain networks (neutron mainnet, neutron testnet or localnet), accounts (contract admin account, contract deploy account, testing account) and even contracts (their .wasm file, schema files) with just their names and only use given names while writing interaction script or testing logic.
+This is poweful mechanism as it removes the need to store and keep track of data values for these 3 entities, for example, there is no need to store codeId after contract deployment, contractAddress after instantiation or to store RPC URL or chainId for mainnet, testnets.

+### Contract development cycle

+1. **Setup contracts repo**: A project repository to hold rust contracts, deployment scripts, tests and configuration files in one place.
+Can possible have docs and/or front-end source too.
+2. **Implement contract logic, compile and debug**: Define contract's storage, messages and contract methods for given messages.
+Compile contracts to generate `.wasm` files as contract binary and contract messages schema `.json` files.
+3. **Write unit, integration tests**: Unit tests can be written in contract's rust source and chain interaction integration tests in typescript.
+4. **Compress wasm binary, deploy to network, instantiate contract**: Deploy to network by using a simple deploy script written in typescript.
+Contract instantiation can also be done within the typsecript script.
+5. **Query or Execute contract**: Contract queries and execute calls can be simply implemented in typescipt using the `typsecript_schema/` clients generated.
+6. **Write front-end and scripts to interact with the contract**: The same `typescript_schema/` clients can be used to write front-end interaction with the contracts.

 ## Prerequisites

 The minimum packages/requirements are as follows: